 If the pattern is matched, the agent generates a vulnerability to send to the Contrast UI.
 Each pattern consists of a series of methods ending in a trigger.
 Each of these methods can also be required.
 If these methods are detected, the pattern does not match.

 A rulepack identifies a collection of rules.
 A core set of rules are delivered with Contrast, but can be customized and supplemented with custom rules per organization and per application if the customer's license allows.

 A method scope can be defined for a rule.
-When an application's execution leaves the scope defined for a rule, the engine will check the conditions of the rule as defined by its events to determine if a trace should be generated.
+When an application's execution leaves the scope defined for a rule, the agent checks the conditions of the rule as defined by its events to determine if a vulnerability should be generated.

-A security control is a security mechanism that does something to make input data safe, such as validate input, encode output, check for data level authorization, etc. Security Controls that don't specifically look at data to make a security check, such as validating whether a user is authorized to invoke a particular method, are simply defined as events, which can be monitored by a rule.
+A security control is a security mechanism that performs an action to make input data safe, such as validate input, encode output, check for data level authorization, etc. Security controls that don't specifically look at data to make a security check - such as validating whether a user is authorized to invoke a particular method - are simply defined as events, which can be monitored by a rule.

 A trace is a series of events that represent a vulnerability.
-Traces are generated by the engine anytime that a series of events matches a runtime rule.
-Traces can be viewed in the TeamServer.
+Traces are generated by the agent any time that a series of events matches a runtime rule.

-When data flows from an untrusted data source into an object, that object is considered tracked.
-When data from a tracked object flows into another object through a propagator, then that object is also tracked.
-Events can be defined in rules that consider whether an object is tracked or not as part of the event definition.
+When data flows from an untrusted data source into an object, that object is considered to be "tracked".
+When data from a tracked object flows into another object through a propagator, that object is also tracked.
+Events can be defined in rules that consider whether an object is tracked or not.

-A trigger is part of a rule pattern that indicates that the Contrast engine should go back through the collected events to see if that rule has been matched.
+A trigger is part of a rule pattern that indicates that the Contrast agent should go back through the collected events to see if that rule has been matched.

-This is a source of dangerous input to the application.
-It's typically directly from the end user and an HTTP request, but it could be from a back-end partner feed, the application's own database, or any other source considered unsafe.
+An untrusted data source is a source of dangerous input to the application.
+It typically comes directly from the end user and an HTTP request, but it could be from a back-end partner feed, the application's database or any other unsafe source.